 What is an Anti-Lock Braking System (ABS)?

 Have you ever slammed on your brakes to avoid a collision?
 Whether a car stopped suddenly in front of your or a green traffic light seemed to turn straight to red, there are many situations where a driver suddenly applies a significant amount of brake pressure.
 When this happens, you probably felt your brakes pulse.
 This is caused by your anti-lock braking system, or ABS.
 What is ABS?
 Learn more about this helpful safety feature, why it’s important and what to do if it isn’t working properly.

-To prevent this, most vehicles are equipped with an ABS.
-Since the 1970s, with Ford and Chrysler leading the way, car manufacturers have begun including ABS on their vehicles.
+To prevent this very issue, vehicles today are equipped with an ABS.
+Since the 1970s, with Ford and Chrysler leading the way, car manufacturers have begun including ABS on all their vehicles.

 This system uses a number of sensors to detect the motion of your wheels.
-When brake pressure is applied, sensors determine whether the wheel will slow down or lock up completely.
+When brake pressure is applied, sensors determine the exact moment that the wheel/tire is near lock-up.
 Before it locks up, the sensor transmits a signal to your ABS module, or controller, which then sends a signal to your ABS modulator, or individual ABS valves to systematically pump and regulate your brake pressure, meaning that even the harder you push, you cannot lock up the brakes.
 The timing of ABS brakes is carefully calculated to provide you with maximum stopping power while still preventing your tires from locking up completely.
 By doing this, you can apply maximum brake pressure and still steer at the same time.